-Thrombosed veins, which resemble cords, occasionally develop in the area of the breast or around IV sites, and usually resolve without medical or surgical treatment.
+Thrombosed veins, which resemble cords, occasionally develop around IV sites, and usually resolve without medical or surgical treatment.
 It is important to discuss with Dr. Brown any birth control pills you are taking.
 Certain high estrogen pills may increase your risk of thrombosed veins, personal history of bleeding and clotting problems may also increase your risk of thrombosed veins.